caddyserver/website/src/docs/markdown/extending-caddy.md

 If your host module defines a new namespace, be sure to document both that namespace and its Go type(s) for developers [like we have done here](/docs/extending-caddy/namespaces).

+## Module Documentation

+Register the module to make a new Caddy module show up in the module documentation and be available in http://caddyserver.com/download.
+The registration is available at http://caddyserver.com/account.
+Create a new account if you don't have one already and click on "Register package".

 ## Complete Example

 Let's suppose we want to write an HTTP handler module.
 This will be a contrived middleware for demonstration purposes which prints the visitor's IP address to a stream on every HTTP request.